-- 10 tents (2 family) 100% solar game drives guided walks - boating barge cruises hides catch-and-release fishing
+- 10 tents (2 family) 100% solar game drives guided walks boating barge cruises - hide catch-and-release fishing

 Savuti Camp Standing on the raised wooden deck of Savuti, one is able to marvel at the phenomenon of nature at work.
-Just beneath this remote safari camp flows the enigmatic Savute Channel, until recently a dry grassland.
-In 2008, the waters returned and as a result game concentrations are particularly high in the dry winter season.
-A thatched main area and viewing deck take in the scene, while exploring the length of the Savute and its associated woodlands by boat or vehicle is a highlight here.
+Just beneath this remote safari camp meanders the enigmatic and sporadic Savute Channel.
+As part of a natural cycle the waters come and go, resulting in either good concentrations of game in search of water or a rich feeding ground and corridor between the surrounding mopane woodlands for both plains game and predators.
+A thatched main area and viewing deck take in the scene, while exploring the length of the Savute and its associated woodlands is a highlight here.